vbobrov/pxAPI/README.md

 ## Usage

-All commands are document and help can be retrived using help <command>
+All commands are document and help can be retrived using help &lt;command&gt;
 ```
 ./pxShell.py
 pxShell> help